yy28/sql-docs.zh-cn/docs/relational-databases/clr-integration-database-objects-user-defined-types/creating-user-defined-types.md

     ' Use StringBuilder to provide string representation of UDT.
     Public Overrides Function ToString() As String
         ' Since InvokeIfReceiverIsNull defaults to 'true'
-        ' this test is unneccesary if Point is only being called
+        ' this test is unnecessary if Point is only being called
         ' from SQL.
         If Me.IsNull Then
             Return "NULL"